yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/security/create-kms-config/azure-kms.md

 ## Delete a KMS configuration

 {{<note title="Note">}}
-You can only delete a KMS configuration if it is not in use by any universes.
+You can only delete a KMS configuration if it has never been used by any universes.
 {{</note>}}

 To delete a KMS configuration, click its corresponding **Actions > Delete Configuration**.